-4-H members age 10 as of 8/30/2023 or older are needed to help with order taking, food preparation, and food service.
-No more than 4 youth will be accepted per shift.
-If this is your first time working in the 4-H Snack Bar you may attend a brief training on Monday, August 28th, at 12 p.m. in the Snack Bar on the fairgrounds or receive a quick training at the beginning of your shift.
-A 4-H member working in the snack bar is expected to have entered at least 1 item/animal and secured a wristband Fair pass.
+4-H members age 10 as of 8/27/2025 or older are needed to help with order taking, food preparation, and food service.
+A 4-H member working in the snack bar is expected to have entered at least 1 item/animal and se- cured a wristband Fair pass.
 Daily passes will not be issued by CCE/4-H staff to 4-H members working in the snack bar.